 LinkedIn, Facebook and Twitter are among the favored outlets for those who apply social media to business development.
 Fifty-one percent of the survey respondents cited LinkedIn as the "most productive" social media tool, followed by other means like online newsletters and then Facebook, agency blogs and Twitter.

 The survey also found that reaching client marketing chiefs has become more difficult.
 Agency leaders cited "harder to break through to prospects" as the top reason why it's difficult to gain new client assignments.
-And while their limited use of social media may hinder attempts to reach some client execs, these execs are recession weary -- overworked, stressed out and unable to digest the flood of messages directed at them, said Matt Ryan, global CMO of Euro RSCG and parent company, Havas.
+And while their limited use of social media may hinder attempts to reach some client execs, these execs are recession weary -- overworked, stressed out and unable to digest the flood of messages directed at them, said Matt Ryan, global CMO of Havas Worldwide and president of global brands at Euro RSCG Worldwide.

 "I think they've been less good or less compelled listeners," Ryan said, adding that they're "distracted" by demands borne of the recession while trying to grow "their own businesses and keep their heads above water."